exercism/v3/languages/clojure/exercises/concept/basics/.docs/introduction.md

-In Clojure, assigning a value to a name is referred to as a _binding_.
-Top-level (global) bindings are called `var`s and should be treated like constants in other languages, but are commonly redefined at a REPL to facilitate dynamic development.
+In Clojure, binding a value to a name is referred to as a _var_.
+Top-level (global) vars are similar to constants in other languages, but are commonly redefined at a REPL to facilitate dynamic development.

-Top-level bindings are defined using `def`:
+Top-level vars are defined using `def`:

 ```clojure
 (def fingers 10)
 ```

-The `defn` macro can be used to define a function.
-Functions are also regular bindings, but with one or more parameters.
-A function automatically returns the result of its last expression.
+The `defn` macro can be used to define a function taking zero or more arguments.
+A function always returns the result of the last expression in its body.

 ```clojure
 (defn add [x y]